iSteve-O/hassio-addons/homebridge/README.md

 This is a [Homebridge](https://homebridge.io) add-on for [Home Assistant](https://www.home-assistant.io).
 Homebridge provides a lightweight HomeKit API implementation with plugin support.

-Unlike the [original](https://github.com/davide125/hassio-addons/tree/main/homebridge), this version will always use the latest docker image to ensure Homebridge is always updated.
+Unlike the [original](https://github.com/davide125/hassio-addons/tree/main/homebridge), this version will always try to use the latest docker image to ensure Homebridge is always updated.
 This could cause unintended behaviour, so be sure this is really what you want.

 This will not be a good solution for people using older plugins that are not compatible with the latest Homebridge version (2.x as of today).